syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 :::info

-In a Promise the API is stored in a key called `api`
+In a Promise, the API is stored in a key called `api`

 :::